 Step 3: Confirm PostgreSQL Service is Up and Running

-We recommend you check if the PostgreSQL service is running.
-For this check the status with the following command:
+After installation, you need to check if the PostgreSQL service is running.
+Start by checking the status with the following command:

 sudo service postgresql status